christophergandrud/Disproportionality_Data/README.md

 disproportionality.data <- read.csv(textConnection(disproportionality.data))
 ```

+If this code produces an `SSL certificate problem` error, please see [this blog post](http://christophergandrud.blogspot.com/2012/06/update-to-data-on-github-post-solution.html) for a solution.

 ## More details on the Gallagher Index

 The Least Squares or Gallagher Index of electoral disproportionality basically uses the standard least squares method for comparing the relationship between two samples.
 It compares parties' votes to the legislative seats they are given.
 Higher numbers on the Gallagher Index indicate that there is a greater disparity between votes and seats, i.e. elections have produced more disproportional outcomes.
 A Gallagher score of 0 would indicated that the election produced perfectly proportional outcomes.